Ginoza, Okinawa: Economy

 Agricultural production remains high in Ginoza.
 Like other areas of Okinawa, the village produces sugarcane.
 Cut flowers production, which has spread rapidly to other municipalities in Okinawa Prefecture, has also been developed in Ginoza.
 The village produces of chrysanthemums and orchids.
 Tropical fruit, specifically pineapples and mangoes, is also a developing part of the agricultural sector Ginoza.
-Additionally potatoes are grown in Ginozan.
+Additionally, strawberries and potatoes are grown in Ginoza.

 Rent from land used for military bases by the United States remains a large source of income in the Ginoza.
 The village government has attempted to diversify the economy of Ginoza, but dependence on rental income remains high.

 Government

 Under the Local Autonomy Law of 1947 the government of Ginoza consists of an elected village council, an elected mayor, and administrative committees and departments under control of the mayor.
 Ginoza, with a population of under 6,000 residents, has a village council consisting of 12 members.
 Members of the council and the mayor serve a four-year term.
 The mayor of Ginoza is Atsushi Tōma.